 - All outdoor skates should have reliable bearings that are easy to maintain.

 Recommended Bearings: Bankroll Dimes.
 These are affordable, smooth, and easy to maintain.

 - All outdoor quad skates should have a soft, supple toe stop for braking.

 Recommended Toe Stop is the Bionic Bigfoot.
 Mota Monster is also good, as well as the Gumball Super Ball.

 It is true that you can get away with disregarding one or more of these general requirements, but doing so could potentially decrease the enjoyment of your skating experience.

 Step 2: Decide on the Type of Skater you are (or want to be):

 In general, you have two choices when it comes to outdoor skating.
 Those choices are Quad Skates or Inline Skates.
 Each of these has its advantages and disadvantages.
 Within the quad or inline choice, you should also decide what type of skating you want to do!
-Are you commuting to work on your skates on sidewalks and streets?
+Are you commuting to work on sidewalks and streets?
 Do you want to dance all day in the sun or on the boardwalk?
 Maybe you just want to go fast like Ricky Bobby!
 The choice is yours.
 Just make sure you do it safely and with the right outdoor skate setup!